BeppoSAX-WFC catalog of fast X-ray transients

 Currently, there are two work horses for detecting FXTs with wide field monitors: MAXI (Monitoring of All-sky X-ray Image) on the International Space Station \citep{matsuoka2009} and WXT (Wide-field X-ray Telescope) on the Einstein Probe \citep[EP,][]{yuan2022,yuan2025}.
-MAXI is particularly efficient in detecting stellar flares since those generally last longer than the sample time of any point on the sky of about 1 min per 1.5 hr.
+ISS and EP both lack gamma-ray instruments.
+Therefore, MAXI and WXT lack synchronous gamma-ray coverage and depend on such coverage asynchronously from elsewhere.
+MAXI is particularly efficient in detecting stellar flares since these generally last longer than the sample time of any point on the sky of about 1 min per 1.5 hr.
 MAXI has for the past 15 years (up to October 10, 2025) reported through its alert messaging system 150 stellar flares from 29 sources \citep[e.g.,][]{tsuboi2020}.
 WXT is perfectly suited for detecting FXTs, thanks to its large instantaneous field of view of 3600 square degrees and its deep sensitivity of 2.6$\times10^{-11}$~\ecs\ (0.8 mCrab) in a 1000 s observation in soft X-rays (0.5-4 keV).
-A preliminary analysis of the first year of EP observations \citep{wu2025} resulted in 128 transients, that included 28 stellar flares, 30 events with a gamma-ray counterpart and 52 events without.
+A preliminary analysis of the first year of EP observations \citep{wu2025} resulted in 128 transients, that included 28 stellar flares, 30 events with a gamma-ray counterpart and 52 events without, either because they are XRFs or because no gamma-ray instrument covered the event.
 Another study \citep{zhang2025} searched the gamma-ray counterpart in 63 FXTs detected by EP (that excluded stellar flares and known sources), finding 14 such events.
-While the identification of the full EP sample is ongoing, extensive follow-up observations of a subset shows that several of them are associated to GRBs, including high redshift GRBs, XRFs \citep[e.g.,][]{liu2025,gianfagna2025,sun2025} but also some to TDE \citep{li2025} and oddballs \citep{zhang2025b}.
+While the identification of the full EP sample is ongoing, extensive follow-up observations of a subset shows that several of them are associated to GRBs, including high redshift GRBs, XRFs \citep[e.g.,][]{liu2025,gianfagna2025,sun2025} but also some to TDEs \citep{li2025} and oddballs \citep{zhang2025b}.